vstergiou/image-processing-java/README.md

 ## How to run it

-Open the app as a project with Netbeans , compile and run .
+Open Netbeans and create a project with the files, compile and run it.